 The new pastor and his small congregation asked Bacon Heights Baptist Church to assist in their mission.
 Four families from BHBC agreed to join the Trinity group.

 As one looks back on the early days of Lubbock Impact, it is evident that the guidance of the Lord was strong.
 Even though Trinity Baptist was dwindling, the small congregation had recently redone its kitchen.
 It was easy to see that a soup kitchen should be the starting point for a community outreach.
-And those two college students that were going to church with all the elderly?
-They married and became the first leaders in the children’s program that took place immediately after the meal.
+The two college students got married and became the first leaders in the children’s program that took place immediately after the meal.

 In 2017, at the mark of the 10 year anniversary of Lubbock Impact, more than 98,000 meals have been prepared in the soup kitchen, almost 11,000 clients have been seen at the med clinic, and countless hearts have been touched in a loving, helping way through one or more of our ministries.